pastel at mtu.edu

 - Research Methods in Human-Computer Interaction, Jonathan Lazar, Jinjuan Heidi Feng and Harry Hochheiser, Wiley, ISBN 978-0-470-72337-1

-The goals of the course are proficiency in UI design and implementation, and an introduction to web and enterprise applications programming.
+The goals of the course are proficiency in UI design and implementation, ability program web and enterprise application software, and general knowledge of Human-Computer Interaction (HCI).

-- You will demonstrate the ability to design a system to meet the desired needs within realistic constraints by designing and implementing an application that has a intensive user interfaces.
+- You will demonstrate the ability to design a system to meet the desired needs within realistic constraints by designing and implementing an application that has an intensive user interface.
 The constraints are defined by the client sponsoring the app, potential users and the platform (web) for implementation.

 You should have experience in a windowing application programming interface, such as java swing, TK, QT etc. I will not extensively teach a windowing API.
 You will also need experience working in groups.